 MI101.
-Introduction to Microcomputer Applications Fundamentals of an integrated business applications program in a networked Windows environment.
-(3) MM 101.
-Theories of Music in Culture Fundamentals of music in resources and practices of Western and Nonwestern cultures.
+Introduction to Microcomputer Applications

+Fundamentals of an integrated business applications program in a networked Windows environment.
+(3)

+MM 101.
+Theories of Music in Culture

+Fundamentals of music in resources and practices of Western and Nonwestern cultures.

 Prerequisite: Ability to read music.
-Co- requisite: MM 105.
-(University Studies course) (3) MN 203.
-Industrial Materials and Processes I The study of modern manufacturing processes used to convert metallic materials into products.
+Corequisite: MM 105.
+(University Studies course)

+MN 203.
+Industrial Materials and Processes I

+The study of modern manufacturing processes used to convert metallic materials into products.
 Topics include metal cutting principles, tooling, tool geometry, basic function of conventional machines, and selecting processes and cutting parameters to obtain high surface quality.
 Prerequisite: MN 120; MN 170.
+(3)

-(3) MN 221.
-Solid Modeling and Rapid Prototyping Use of advanced computer aided design and drafting software, hardware, and systems to produce three dimensional drawings, renderings and actual physical prototypes of parts and assemblies.
+MN 221.
+Solid Modeling and Rapid Prototyping

+Use of advanced computer aided design and drafting software, hardware, and systems to produce three dimensional drawings, renderings and actual physical prototypes of parts and assemblies.
 Prerequisites: MN 120; MA 134 or MA 137.
+(3)

-(3) MU 182.
+MU 182.
 Music: An Artistic Expression An examination of music as artistic expression and an analysis of the role music has played in the human experience.
 (University Studies course) (3) PH 106/006.
 Physical Concepts An introduction to the concepts and principles governing the natural physical world and their relation to society.
 Emphasis on developing an appreciation for the role of science in our life.
 Does not count on a major or minor.
 Two lectures and two-hour lab.
 (3) MOTR PHYS 110L PY101.
 Introduction to Psychology Introduction to the field of psychology.
 Includes perception, learning, memory, motivation, emotion, intelligence, personality, human development, psychopathology, and social behavior.
 (3) MOTR PSYC 100 SC 105.
 Fundamentals of Oral Communication The development of proficiency in oral communication through the study of rhetorical theories, principles, and strategies.
-(University Studies course) (3)

-SC 155.
+(University Studies course) (3) SC107.
+Online Oral Presentations This course examines, analyzes, and evaluates the relationships between the science of nutrition, health, and well-being.
+(3) SC 155.
 Interpersonal Communication Consideration of the elementary principles involved in effective person-to-person communication.
 (University Studies course) (3) SO101.
 Intro to Sociology Discusses socialization, social organizations, social institutions, inequality, group dynamics, social class, culture, power, and social structure.
 (3) MOTR SOCI 100 TN 255.
-Microcomputer Maintenance and Troubleshooting A study of the installation and repair of major computer components and peripherals including printers, disk driver and display.
-(3) TN 275.
-Introduction to Networks Comprehensive overview of networking; from fundamentals to advanced applications and services.
+Microcomputer Maintenance and A study of the installation and repair of major Troubleshooting computer components and peripherals including printers, disk driver and display.
+(3)

+TN 275.
+Introduction to Networks

+Comprehensive overview of networking; from fundamentals to advanced applications and services.
 The course emphasizes continuation and skills required to design networks, while providing opportunities for practical application and hands-on experience.
 Topics include data networks and the Internet, layered communications, networking models, networking services and protocols.

 Prerequisite: TN 255.
+(3)

-(3) TN375.
-Routing and Switching Essentials Advanced networking course focusing on the purpose, nature, and operations of routers and switches including routing protocols routing protocols and virtual area networks.
+TN375.
+Routing and Switching Essentials

+Advanced networking course focusing on the purpose, nature, and operations of routers and switches including routing protocols routing protocols and virtual area networks.
 The course emphasizes IOS installations, configurations and maintenance of routers and switches.
 Details of routing protocols including both distance vector and link state algorithms.
 Configuration and troubleshooting of routing.

 US 105.
 American History I A study of the history of the United States from the colonial beginnings to 1877.
+(University

-(University Studies course) (3) US 107.
-American History II A study of the history of the United States from 1877 to the present.
-(University Studies course) (3)
+Studies course) (3)

+US 107.
+American History II A study of the history of the

+A study of the history of the United States from 1877 to the present.
+(University Studies course)